Help a Friend

 -

-Allow them to control their own lives.
-If your loved one does not want to leave or call the police, don't force them to.
+Allow them to make their own choices.
+If they are not ready to leave, call the police, or report the assault, don’t pressure them.
 Instead, connect them with local resources.

 -